 Silhouettes are a great way to add interest to a photo.
 They add a dramatic or dreamy feel to a scene.
-Done right, silhouette photos can be eye-catching and memorable.
+Done right, silhouette photography can be eye-catching and memorable.
 And while really great silhouette photography often requires a good setting, preparation, and a bit of luck, achieving it isn’t as hard as you might think.

 All you need to do is follow some basic guidelines.

 The tips in this article will hopefully provide you with a good sense for these guidelines.
 And then you’ll be able to take some breathtaking silhouette images.

 Before you grab your camera and start snapping away, read on.
 You’ll learn what equipment, settings, and compositional tools you will need for a successful silhouette shoot.

 What is Silhouette Photography?